GoogleCloudPlatform/cloud-foundation-fabric/modules/analytics-hub/README.md

 ### IAM

 This module supports setting IAM permissions on both the exchange and listing resources.
 IAM permissions on the exchange is inherited on the listings.
 See [this page](https://cloud.google.com/bigquery/docs/analytics-hub-grant-roles) for IAM roles that can be granted on exchange and listings.

+IAM bindings created by this module are authoritative for each given role.

 ```hcl
 module "analytics-hub" {